Master of Water Management and Hydrological Science

 The Master of Water Management and Hydrological Science (MWM) degree is a 36 hour non-thesis degree designed to prepare students for careers in the critically important areas of water management.
-It is structured to enhance problem solving and technical skills along with managerial principles.
-The degree program integrates an interdisciplinary curriculum with an intercollegiate faculty.
-Program administration includes a Council of Participating Deans, Program Chair and Faculty of Water Management and Hydrological Science.
-It is a degree combining principles from economics, engineering, management, policy analysis and science and requires the completion of a minimum of 36 hours of coursework and a satisfactory comprehensive final exam.
+It is structured to enhance problem solving using technical and managerial skills.
+The degree incorporates principles from economics, engineering, management, policy analysis and science and requires a comprehensive final exam.
 This approach provides students with the education and training to contribute to advancements in managing water quality and quantity for the world, the nation and the State of Texas.

 - Student's Advisory Committee

 - Limitations on the Use of Transfer, Extension and Certain Other Courses